Whatsapp Icon

 Life After Esophagectomy: Adjustments and Quality of Life

 Undergoing an esophagectomy as part of cancer treatment brings about significant changes in one's lifestyle and daily activities.
-This major surgery entails removing a part or all of the esophagus, impacting both physical and emotional aspects of life afterwards.
+This major surgery entails removing a part or all of the oesophagus, impacting both physical and emotional aspects of life afterwards.
 Here, we delve into how individuals can navigate these changes to lead a fulfilling life post-esophagectomy.

 Eating and Nutrition